The problem of anger

 Cues to anger: The four cue categories

-- Behavioural (examples: pacing, clenching fists, raising voice, staring).
+- Behavioural: Pacing, clenching fists, grinding teeth, raising voice, glaring.

 Still need help?